The Landscape of Ottawa logistics roadmap, view of the Chateau Laurier.

 A portrait of Roland Bast, a professional Canadian travel photographer, smiling during a sunrise shoot in Cuba.
 This image captures the 'Slow Travel' philosophy of finding joy and connection in the early morning light.

-Roland Bast is an award-winning Canadian travel photographer and destination storyteller known for documenting destinations through natural light, cultural storytelling, and immersive travel experiences.
+Roland Bast is a Canadian travel photographer and destination storyteller known for creating photography-driven guides shaped by atmosphere, logistics, and lived experience.

 • The New York Times